PaulieScanlon/gatsby-remark-grid-system/README.md

 gatsby-remark-grid-system is a plugin that creates responsive layouts from markdown files

 **Motivation**
 As much as i like blogs, do they all have to be single coloum?
+Arguably if you're using [gatsby-pugin-mdx](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-mdx) this is not problem but... if your blog / site / app uses `.md` this might be worth a look.

 ## 👁️ Preview